Monday, December 8, 2008

 When those who don’t know the Lord share with me their fear of dying, they actually present an open door to the offer of hope – a life everlasting!
 But when those who know the Lord share this same fear, something is wrong…

 I’ve heard it said that all Christians want to get to Heaven; they just don’t want to die to get there.
-Well…to put it bluntly, there ain’t no other way to get there!
+Well…to put it bluntly, there ain’t no other way to pass from this earthly into the next!
 We all are going to die, this is fact.
-The challenge we face is – do we, with fear and trembling, do everything possible to hold on to our physical life, hoping to attain the maximum 120 yrs (read Genesis 6); hey let’s say you do reach birthday # 120, at the absolute most you will only have 12 more months to live but you will not escape it death will come to all of us!
-Or do we embrace this temporary life in the same fashion as Paul, recognizing that life is in fact short, but in the physical end the eternal begins.
+The challenge we face is – do we, with fear and trembling, do everything possible to hold on to our physical life, hoping to attain the maximum 120 yrs (read Genesis 6); hey let’s say you do reach birthday #120, at the absolute most you will only have 12 more months to live but you will not escape it - death will come to all of us!
+Or do we embrace this temporary life in the same fashion as Paul, recognizing that life is in fact short, but in the physical end...the eternal begins.
 Paul was a traveler, he knew that his permanent address was not here on earth.

 Death need not be something which is feared.
 Those who are “IN” Christ, should actually live towards that end – yes, I meant to structure it that way… Christians, must understand that man was created to be in eternal fellowship with the living God and that one day what is mortal WILL be swallowed up by life!!!!
 Paul also said this, “For to me to live is Christ and to die is gain.”
 Philippians 1:21 ESV